fisharebest/localization/README.md

 A locale consists of three things: a language, a script and a territory.
 Scripts and territories are often implicit from the language.

-Normally you would just need to work with locales, and can ignore these entities.
+Normally you would just need to work with locales, and can ignore languages and scripts.

 ``` php
 $locale = new LocaleJa;         // Create a locale for Japanese.